HIPAA Compliance Checklist for 2025

 4. Productiv

 Productiv helps companies understand how people actually use their SaaS apps.
-Its analytics make it easy to see which tools are valuable and which are not.
-The platform centralizes contract details and spend information so teams can make better renewal decisions.
-It’s a smart option for enterprises focused on optimizing SaaS ROI.
+Its analytics make it easy to see which tools are valuable and which are not, with centralized contract and spend data for better renewal decisions.

 Key Features